SPQR-Project/frontend/README.md

 Designing these elements in advance proved highly beneficial for the frontend development process.
 With a pre-defined layout, colors, typography, and icons, the coding process was streamlined and ensured alignment with the design vision, culminating in a cohesive and user-friendly application.

-Shown below is a representation of how this design was implemented in the project:
+Shown below is a representation of how this design was implemented in the project.

 ### Implementation of Design
 #### Mobile